-All providers report increased referrals for both elective and cancer services, along with difficulties in workforce capacity (recruitment and retention), including the impact of the change to the NHS Pension agreement, from April 2019.
-This has deterred clinical staff from undertaking additional work due to the tax and pension implications.
+All providers report increased referrals for both elective and cancer services, along with difficulties in workforce capacity (recruitment and retention), including the impact of the change to the NHS Pension agreement from April 2019, which has deterred clinical staff from undertaking additional work due to the tax and pension implications.
 National staff shortages in some areas have also been highlighted.

-In the CCG 84.9% of patients were seen within 18 weeks in 2019/20.
-Performance has demonstrated a slightly deteriorating trend over the year, which has led to an increase in waiting times for some patients.
+In the CCG 86.4% of patients were seen within 18 weeks in 2019/20.
+Performance has demonstrated a deteriorating trend over the year.